 Different case studies and small researches show the promising potential of platelet-rich plasma (PRP) injections for alopecia areata.

-A randomized, double-blind, placebo-controlled study published in the British Journal of Dermatology showed that PRP increased hair regrowth and decreased hair dystrophy (along with burning or itching sensations) in patients with alopecia areata.
+A double-blind, placebo-controlled study published in the British Journal of Dermatology showed that PRP increased hair regrowth and decreased hair dystrophy (along with burning or itching sensations) in patients with alopecia areata.

 It does, however, require more research.
 So, you should consult a medical professional before considering it.